michaelrushford/SUNRISE/README.md

 https://www.ascom-standards.org/
-to operate the motion controler by https://www.siderealtechnology.com/ for pointing and controling the custom telescope fork equitorial mount.
+to operate the motion controler by https://www.siderealtechnology.com/ for pointing and controlling the custom telescope fork equitorial mount.
 The project imaging goal:
 to minimize data collected,
 camera and python source SDK for